top of page

 Mary Anne Caibaiosai was inspired to organize the All Nations Grand River Water Walk after participating in “For the Earth and Water Walk" in 2017, which was led by Josephine-Baa Mandamin, the first water walker.
 Josephine-Baa, who passed into the spirit world in 2019, walked around all of the Great Lakes and the St. Lawrence River.
 She wisely said, “It is time for all two-leggeds to walk for the water.”
 Mary Anne has led a water walk each year along the Grand River since 2018.
 She welcomes people from all Nations to join these ceremonies.

-The 2023 walk will be held from September 17 - 23 and begin near Dundalk, Ontario, at the headwaters of the Grand River.
-The walkers will travel south along the banks of the river to Lake Erie.
+The 2024 walk will be held from September 15 - 20 and begin at Port Maitland, where the Grand River empties into Lake Erie.
+The walkers will travel west along the banks of the river to its source in Dundalk.
 They will begin walking each day before 5:00 a.m. and continue until mid-afternoon.
 A GPS spot on the pail will enable the public to see where the walkers are located.
 Follow along at grandriverwaterwalk.com or on the group's Facebook page in September.

 CAN STUDENTS JOIN THE WALK?